 Forestry technicians help develop and protect forests.

 Forestry technicians train and lead conservation workers.
 They train them to plant tree seedlings to reforest the land.
 They train them to maintain campsites and recreation areas.
-For example, they may restock firewood and supplies.
+For example, workers may restock firewood and supplies.
 They may clear brush from roadsides and camping areas.
-They may also put up signs and fences where needed.
-In addition, they may also clean bathrooms and kitchens.
-They may issue permits for fire and timber.
-Furthermore, technicians train forest workers to fight forest fires.
-They fell trees, clear brush from fire breaks, and put out fires and embers.
+They may put up signs and fences where needed.
+They may also clean bathrooms and kitchens.

 Some forestry technicians work in private industry.
 They assist foresters in both protecting timber and harvesting it.
 For example, they examine, grade, and mark trees for cutting according to a standard chart.
 They also help to clear site-lines, set stakes, and cut trees.